pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 ## Shut down the Kubernetes cluster

-Once you have finished experimenting, you can delete the Kubernetes cluster with:
+Once you have finished experimenting, you can delete the Kubernetes cluster:

 ```shell
 gcloud container clusters delete tidb